-Before submitting to Theaker's Quarterly Fiction you should be aware that it is not entirely reputable!
+Warning!
+Before submitting to Theaker’s Quarterly Fiction you should know that it isn’t entirely reputable!
 See websites such as as Preditors and Editors and Writer Beware for good advice to authors.
-In particular, TQF sends up red flags in the following areas: there is no payment for contributions; the magazine has a tiny and at times practically non-existent print circulation; and it has published stories by the editors and their friends.
-Note also that if your story is published in TQF (or any other non-paying or low-paying magazine, for that matter) that will probably preclude it being sold at full price to any professional market later on.
-If you are making a career of writing, sometimes it's best to keep your work in the drawer.
-Even if it isn't in fashion right now, there may be a market for it ten years down the line.
+In particular, TQF sends up red flags in the following areas: there is no payment for contributions; the magazine has a tiny and to be honest practically non-existent print circulation; and it has published stories by the editors and their friends.
+(In fact that is its main purpose!)
+Note also that if your story is published in TQF (or any other non-paying or low-paying magazine, for that matter) that may well preclude it being sold at full price to any professional market later on.
+If you are making a career of writing, sometimes it’s best to keep your powder dry.

 Read the guidelines below on Content and Style to find out what we are looking for, and consider the Terms of Publication.
 If you’d like a bit of background on our approach to publishing the magazine see the TQF Manifesto in TQF#17, the editorial in TQF#23, or Stephen’s interview with Gareth Jones.

 If you still aren’t put off, send us your submissions!